gojkovicmatija99/Sorting-Visualization/README.md

 **Quick Sort** is a divide and conquer algorithm.
 It picks an element as pivot and partitions the given array around the picked pivot.

+**Heap sort** is a comparison based sorting technique based on Binary Heap data structure.
+It is similar to selection sort where we first find the maximum element and place the maximum element at the end.
+The heap is represented by the given array.

 # Time and space complexity